argonne-lcf/AR2024/02_features/alcf-ai-testbed.md

 ## SambaNova
-The ALCF AI Testbed expanded its SambaNova platform with the addition of SambaNova Suite.
-Powered by SambaNova DataScale SN40L systems, SambaNova Suite is a fully integrated hardware-software platform that enables users to train, fine tune, and deploy AI workloads.
+The ALCF AI Testbed began further expansion of its SambaNova platform with the addition of SambaNova Suite.
+Powered by SambaNova DataScale SN40L systems under installation, SambaNova Suite is a fully integrated hardware-software platform that enables users to train, fine tune, and deploy AI workloads.
 Optimized for low-latency, high-throughput inference, the platform provides scientists with a new AI resource to accelerate scientific research.

-The deployment of the DataScale SN40L system extends advanced AI inference capabilities beyond the ALCF’s traditional user base.
-By making trained AI models more accessible, the platform enables a wider community of researchers to explore new directions in generative and agentic AI workloads for science and engineering.
+The deployment of the DataScale SN40L system will extend advanced AI inference capabilities beyond the ALCF’s traditional user base.
+By making trained AI models more accessible, the platform aims to enable a wider community of researchers to explore new directions in generative and agentic AI workloads for science and engineering.

 Being able to rapidly evaluate AI models and adjust parameters for improved performance is crucial for driving progress in AI-driven science across many research areas, including drug discovery, materials identification, and brain mapping.